Ohrid: Transportation

 There is a nearby international airport, Ohrid Airport (now known as "St. Paul the Apostle Airport").

 Until 1966, Ohrid was linked to Skopje by the Ohrid line, a 167 km long narrow-gauge railway.

 Sports

 GFK Ohrid Lihnidos is a football team playing at the SRC Biljanini Izvori stadium in the city.
-As of the 2021–22 season they play in the second tier of the Macedonian Football League system.
+As of the 2025–26 season they play in the second tier of the Macedonian Football League system.

-FK Voska Sport is also a football team in Ohrid that competes in the Macedonian First League as of the 2023–24 season.
+FK Voska Sport was also a football team in Ohrid that competes in the Macedonian First League as of the 2024–25 season.
+The club dissolved after the 2024-25 season.

 RK Ohrid is a handball team playing at Biljanini Izvori Sports Hall arena, with a capacity of 3,500.
-As of the 2016–17 season they play in the Macedonian Handball Super League, which is the top tier.
+As of the 2025–26 season they play in the Macedonian Handball Super League, which is the top tier.

 The Ohrid Swimming Marathon is an international open water swimming competition, always taking place in the waters of Lake Ohrid.
 The swimmers are supposed to swim 30 km from the monastery of Saint Naum to the Ohrid harbor.